21+ Free Things to do in Reykjavik (+ free download)

 You can witness two of the beautiful natural phenomenon in and around Reykjavik for free.

-If you prefer to do it in a tour, just outside of Reykjavik,. then you can book a Northern Lights Tour.
-Tour operators normally carry binoculars, cameras and tripods and they are for 3-4 hours in duration.
+If you prefer to do it on a tour, just outside of Reykjavik,. then you can book a Northern Lights Tour.
+Tour operators normally carry binoculars, cameras, and tripods and they are for 3-4 hours in duration.

 Read more about the Imagine Peace Tower in Iceland activities for October

 Perlan or the Pearl is one of the stunning landmarks of Reykjavik Iceland.
 It is a dome-shaped planetarium and exhibit hall.
 It is located on a hilltop – Oskjuhlid and offers great views of the city.
 The Perlan is popular for its Wonders of Iceland exhibition- that showcases real Icelandic (man-made) ice caves.